Dell Loy Hansen: Career

-Hansen was born in Salina, Utah, and raised in southern Utah by his father, working for the Soil Conservation Service, and his mother, a schoolteacher.
+Hansen was born in Salina, Utah, and raised in Cache Valley.
+His father Delbert was a U.S. Navy veteran of World War II who later worked for the Soil Conservation Service, and his mother was a school teacher.
 He graduated from the Jon M. Huntsman School of Business at Utah State University in 1982 with a Bachelor of Science in political science.